borderpointer/textoverflow-android/README.md

 ### Motivation

-I wanted to make my friends get off their phones at dinner and actually interact physically.
+I wanted to make my friends get off their phones at dinner and actually interact in person.

 ### Screenshots